Types of witnesses

-You may be called as an "eye-witness" if you personally witnessed something happen that is relevant to the case.
-You may be called by either side in the case, whether it is a criminal case or a civil case.
+You can be called as an eye-witness if you saw something happen that is relevant to the case.
+In criminal and civil cases, you can be called by either side in the case.

-Your opinion is accepted as evidence because you are an expert on the subject and because the court does not have the knowledge or expertise itself to form a reliable opinion on the facts.
+Your opinion is accepted as evidence because you are an expert on the subject and because the court does not have the knowledge or expertise to form a reliable opinion on the facts.

 If you are called as an expert witness, you must take the oath or affirmation.
 You will then be asked to explain why you are an expert in the particular area, for example, you may outline your qualifications or work experience.
 You will then be asked a series of questions that allow you to give your opinion about certain facts.
 Finally, you will be cross-examined by the other side.

 You can be called as a character witness in certain situations, including:

 - To give evidence about the good character of the accused in a criminal case.
 You will take the oath or affirmation and you will then be asked a series of questions that allow you to describe the accused.
 The purpose of your evidence is to show that the accused is less likely to have committed the offence because they are a person of good character.

 - To give evidence about the good character of a person who has already been convicted of a criminal offence.
 The purpose of your evidence is to help the judge decide which sentence to impose.

 - To give evidence about the good or bad character of a person in a civil trial if that person's character is an important issue in the case.
 For example, in a defamation case if a newspaper stated that someone was a liar, you may be called to give evidence about an incident you saw that shows that the person in question was dishonest.